MJSteenberg/sizzleandslice/README.md

 Proudly Halaal restaurant in Observatory, Cape Town — wood‑fired pizza, kebabs, pasta, gelato, mocktails and more.
 Visit the live site at `https://sizzlenslice.co.za/`.

+## About Sizzle ‘n Slice
+**Hot, Fresh, and Full of Flavour.**

+At Sizzle ‘n Slice, we believe great food should be simple, satisfying, and made with heart.
+Whether you’re grabbing a quick lunch, sharing dinner with friends, or craving a late-night bite, our kitchen is all about flavour that hits the spot – every time.

+From wood-fired pizzas loaded with your favourite toppings to crispy wings, juicy burgers, and golden chips, everything’s made fresh and served hot.
+We keep things casual but never compromise on taste, using quality ingredients that make each meal unforgettable.

+Pop in, take away, or let us deliver straight to your door – however you enjoy it, Sizzle ‘n Slice is your go-to for comfort food done right.

+## Location
+Sizzle ‘n Slice – Benoni

+Glynwood Centre,

+Corner of Ampthill Ave & Harrison St,

+Benoni, South Africa

 ## Overview
 This repository contains the production-ready static build of the Sizzle 'N Slice marketing website.
 It is optimized for fast load times, reliability, and search visibility.
 Content is served as static assets (HTML/CSS/JS, images, fonts) and can be deployed on any modern static hosting platform with a CDN.